giulianoquites/ovirt-terraform-ansible/README.md

-# oVit - Terraform - Ansible
+# oVirt - Terraform - Ansible

 This is an example of integration between oVirt, Ansible and Terraform.